blizzhackers/NipSharp/README.md

 ANTLR4 grammar based Nip rule evaluator for C#

+Nip files are used by Diablo 2 Kolbot botting framework, for deciding what items to pick up/identify/sell.

 ### Why

 Mostly wanted to learn ANTLR and see if I can write something that parses and evaluates the grammar.